SUQUAMISH FARMERS MARKET

 SUQUAMISH FARMERS MARKET LOCATION, TIMES AND DATES

-The site of the Suquamish Farmers Market (SFM) will in the grass field across from the Suquamish Tribal offices at 18481 Suquamish Way.
-Market days will be Wednesday from 3 pm to 7 pm, May 3 – September 27, 2017 (rain or shine).
+The site of the Suquamish Farmers Market (SFM) will be in the grass field across from the Suquamish Tribal offices at 18481 Suquamish Way.
+Market days will be Wednesday's from 3:30 pm to 7 pm, May – September 2018 (rain or shine).

 PRODUCTS SOLD AT THE SUQUAMISH FARMERS MARKET